 Woodworking is an art/craft, depending on how you look at it, that can see you earn quite substantial amounts.
 There are people who love woodworking, but just do it as a hobby.
-The good news is that if you have interest in the subject than transforming it from a hobby to business is very possible this article is just going to show you how.
+The good news is that if you have an interest in the subject then transforming it from a hobby to business is very possible this article is just going to show you how.

 You need to have clearly marked out your niche.
-Woodworking is a broad subject that can see you produce anything from a simple birdhouse all the way to production of office and home furniture.
+Woodworking is a broad subject that can see you produce anything from a simple birdhouse all the way to the production of office and home furniture.
 You need to copyright your products to avoid cases where people can steal your ideas for their own benefit.

 Make sure you advertise.
 Know that you are no longer doing your woodworking for the fun of it.
 There are many ways that you can advertise your products.
 You can use the internet.
 Using the internet will need you to put up a website.
 You can have a variety of sample pictures on the website.
 You also need to know all the ways of putting up a good website if you want to get enough traffic.
-You need to use the internet to not only advertise, but also to sell.
-With the website you will be able to tap into potential market that cuts across country boundaries.
+You need to use the internet to not only advertise but also to sell.
+With the website, you will be able to tap into a potential market that cuts across country boundaries.

-Still on the above, you can also make use of word of mouth.
+Still, on the above, you can also make use of word of mouth.
 Inform your friends and neighbors of your business this is a very inexpensive way of getting your word out there.
-With todays online market places & the growing popularity of street fairs and festivals, marketing and selling your projects is easier than at any time in history.
+With today’s online marketplaces & the growing popularity of street fairs and festivals, marketing and selling your projects is easier than at any time in history.

 Use the internet to get new ideas for your woodworking.
 There are many plans that are available on the internet of which some are free.
-You need to use the plans that are available here to improve on your skills.
+You need to use the plans that are available here to improve your skills.
 You can always get to learn new ideas using the available plans.

 Woodworking is one of the most enjoyable arts that you can engage in.
 Many people love woodworking and they just take it as a hobby.
-Nonetheless, you have to know that there is high demand for good woodwork projects.
+Nonetheless, you have to know that there is a high demand for good woodwork projects.
 The woodwork projects that you can get to do will vary from toys all the way to household furniture.

 If you are just starting up, then you will want to cut on costs.
-One best way to cut on costs will require you to get a cheap workshop.
+One best way to cut costs will require you to get a cheap workshop.
 A great place that will see you save on the rental costs is your own garage.
 Yes, you can transform your garage to be your workshop.